Praaathaamesh/Case_Study_Data_Analytics/README.md

 # Case_Study_Data_Analytics
 #### *Data analysis case study of business performance using a Python programming approach.* ####
-Here’s a simple README file for a business data analytics project using Python and its libraries:

----

 # Business Data Analytics Project